 - Keep your blood glucose and HbA1c within recommended ranges to reduce the risk of skin infections.

 - Wear gloves when you use household cleaners and solvents.

 - Do not have your feet too close to heaters, especially if you have peripheral neuropathy, as you may not be able to feel the intensity of the heat.

 - Use a cream or lotion on your skin after bathing, preferably one that is not perfumed.
 Use non-scented soaps or soap alternatives.

 - If you notice you have a skin problem, see your doctor.

 Teeth and gum problems and diabetes

 People with poorly managed diabetes are at increased risk of tooth decay and gum infections.
-This is due to damage to the small blood vessels supplying the gums and teeth.
-Dental and gum infections can also lead to high blood glucose levels.
+This is because the small blood vessels that help nourish your teeth and gums can become damaged.
+(Dental and gum infections can also lead to high blood glucose levels.)

-Not looking after your teeth and gums can cause the gums to become inflamed and loosen around the teeth.
+Not looking after your teeth and gums can cause the gums to become inflamed and loosen around your teeth.
 Poor oral care is also strongly linked with an increased risk of heart disease.

 To reduce your risk of teeth and gum problems: